SOAR - Toronto Chapter

 BOARD OF DIRECTORS:

-Gayane has around 10-years of experience in a range of financial institutions form the commercial bank and the Central Bank of Armenia up to managing half of Armenia’s public pension funds.
-She holds honors Master’s degree in Mathematics from Yerevan State University, where she has been afterwards lecturing as an Adjunct Professor of Risk Management and Financial Mathematics.
+Gayane has more than 10 years of experience in a range of financial institutions from the commercial bank and the Central Bank of Armenia up to managing half of Armenia’s public pension funds.
+She holds a master’s degree in Mathematics from Yerevan State University where she has lectured as an Adjunct Professor of Risk Management and Financial Mathematics.

-Throughout her career Gayane worked on a number of projects organizing events and activities for children.
-She has also designed board games on personal finance for the Nationwide Education Campaign, that have been used in more than 100 rural community schools of the country.
+Throughout her career Gayane worked on several projects organizing events and activities for children.
+She has also designed board games on personal finance for the Nationwide Education Campaign that have been used in more than 100 rural community schools of the country.

 With over 10 years of experience working in governmental and non-governmental organizations, Sarah brings her project management background and passion for charitable causes to SOAR Toronto.

 In her work life, she has led multi-million-dollar campaign fundraisers for the United Way, local food banks, and a variety of health and wellness charities across Canada.

 In her volunteer time, she has been active in the Armenian community.
 This includes helping launch the first ever Canadian Armenian Community Services Centre in Toronto, a non- profit that expanded after-school arts and social programs to hundreds of youth and newcomers.

 Sarah enjoys spending quality time with her family, watching sports, and a good laugh.